-This easy Steak Butter Recipe with garlic, fresh herbs, citrus, and a splash of Worcestershire sauce is the best way to elevate steaks.
+This easy Steak Butter Recipe is the best way to make your steak dinner memorable.
+Infused with garlic, fresh herbs, citrus, and a splash of Worcestershire sauce, I always keep a batch in my fridge when I want to elevate my seared steaks.

 Servings: 0.75cup